fredclausen/ansible-adsb/README.md

 And sit back and wait.
 Depending on the age of the operating system you installed and the performance of the nodes, this may take a while.
 Your system will reboot to apply the host-name change and any kernel-updates.

+### Configure The New Cluster

 ## Cluster Setup

 At this point, you should have your nodes all prepared.
 Let us configure the cluster.

+## Configure t6he New Cluster

 Open your web browser and open it up to `https://your rancher ip you set above:8443`.
 Go through the initial setup which should all be self explanatory.
 Default username and password are both `admin`.

-### Configure The New Cluster

 The first thing we need to do is set up a new cluster.
 Click `Add Cluster`.
 If you do not see an `Add Cluster` button at the top right, click global at the very top of the screen.
 On the next screen, click `Existing Nodes`